Florida Teenager Says School Bus Aide Tore His ‘MAGA’ Hat Off Of His Head

 You may be thinking at this point that the aide was simply trying to enforce rules that she didn’t know were being bent for the day, but that doesn’t appear to be the case, say Gunnar and his mom, Jackie Putt.
 Both say that other students on the bus were allowed to keep wearing their own hats.

-You may also be thinking that Gunnar was violating school policy by wearing politically-themed clothing (something which is, in fact, a policy at many schools in the U.S.), but Putt says that there is no such policy at the school.
+You may also be under the impression that Gunnar was violating school policy by wearing politically-themed clothing (something which is, in fact, a policy at many schools in the U.S.), but Putt says that there is no such policy at the school.
 She says that the entire incident was simply “politically-motivated.”

 Meanwhile, the school district is promising its own investigation into the bus aide’s actions that day.
 Putt, for her part, says she wants not just her son’s school to investigate, but she wants criminal charges if they’re warranted, saying her son appears to have been the victim of an assault.
 And Martin County Lieutenant Ryan Grimsdale says that he will, in fact, be reviewing surveillance-camera footage from the incident and interviewing everyone involved.